obenchekroun/hadistory/README.md

  ```
   Configure screen in `main.py`, with the variable `DISPLAY_TYPE`.
 Note that omni-epd uses `omni-epd.ini` as a config file, see its contents for options

-  Note that there is an issue with the RPi.GPIO library required by omni-epd or waveshare libraries on the **RPi 5**.
-Raspberry Pi OS Bookworm includes a pre-installed 'RPi.GPIO' which is not compatible with Bookworm on a Pi

-  5. One option is to use a drop-in replacement which should work :
+  - Note that there is an issue with the RPi.GPIO library required by omni-epd or waveshare libraries on the **RPi 5**.
+Raspberry Pi OS Bookworm includes a pre-installed 'RPi.GPIO' which is not compatible with Bookworm on a Pi.
+One option is to use a drop-in replacement which should work :
  ```bash
  # In case installing on RPi 5
  sudo apt remove python3-rpi.gpio